KranteshSingh/CPlusPlus/README.md

 # Program 2 : Write a program to take two integers a and b as input from user, add those integers and print the sum.

 # Program 3 : Write a program to take two integers a and b as input from user, multiply those integers and print the product.

+## Program 4 : Given a number x, find the remainder when x is divided by 10

+## Program 5 : Find last digit of a given number a.

+## Program 6 : Given birthday year N of your friend, can you tell her if that is leap year or not?